 - Educate yourself about digital license agreements

-- Understanding the interplay of copyright and contracts when licensing electronic resources
+- The interplay of copyright and contracts when licensing electronic resources

 - Interpreting license agreements and identifying your enterprise’s unique needs

-- Gaining insight on educating end-users about how to legally use licensed content
+- Educating end-users about how to legally use licensed content

 - Negotiating the best possible license agreements for your library or organization (and learning general negotiation skills)

-- Learning the skills to manage multiple digital content licenses effectively
+- Skills to manage multiple digital content licenses effectively

 Monitoring Use of Licensed Digital Content